muratk5n/thirdwave/en/README.md

 ---

 Cant do without US in that region...
-AU was already a major partner of US.
+AU was already a major US partner.

 ---